 Field Guide: 101 Animals of The Wet Tropics, written by Dr. Martin Cohen, helps you to better understand animal species in the region and is yours to keep.

-Accommodation: Your home for the night is in the new facilities at the station.
-Rooms for students are single gender, six and 10-bed rooms and teachers stay in a separate room.
+Accommodation: Your home for the night is in the facilities at the station.
+Rooms for students are single gender, 4 and 6-bed dorm rooms and teachers stay in a separate dorm.
 You have access to a communal industrial kitchen, and an amenities block nearby provides laundry, bathroom and shower facilities.

 Nocturnal Wildlife Spotlighting: After dinner you explore the rainforest for abundance of wildlife that appears once the sun sets.
 Your guide presents a spotlighting exercise, during which you look for crepuscular and nocturnal species, focusing on endemics.
 This methodical observation helps students understand the diversity of life in the rainforest and the ecological roles these species play.
 Additionally, you investigate micro bats, which are the most diverse mammalian group of the tropical rainforest.
 You learn how these creatures use sophisticated echolocation to detect both prey and predators, how they are particularly vulnerable to habitat destruction, and how they play a monumental role in the health of the rainforest.